karar-hayder/Replicheck/Project.md

 ### 10. **Better JavaScript/TypeScript Support**

-- **Current State:** Placeholder for JS, no TS support.
+- **Current State:** JS/JSX support is implemented.
+No TS/TSX support yet.
-- **Improvement:** Use a robust parser for JS/TS and add tests for these languages.
+- **Improvement:** Add robust parser and metrics for TS/TSX and add tests for these languages.

 ## Notable Limitations